danny049/digital-garden/content/On Life/The Secret to Happiness.md

 When the next bad block of life comes bouncing towards you, what do you do?

 Well, you can’t help yourself.
 You **are** going to pick it up.

 We all do.

 But this time, don’t shove it straight into your backpack.

-Break it apart in your hands until all you’re left with is that small shiny good block at the center of every bad block.
+Break it apart in your hands until all you’re left with is that small shiny good block at the center of every bad.

 Only that part goes in the backpack.

-*“But wait, won’t the bag also get heavy from all the shiny good blocks that I collect over time?”*
+*“But won’t the bag also get heavy from all the shiny good blocks that I collect over time?”*

 No. That’s not the way good blocks work.

-If all you carry with you is a heap of good lessons from life, it’s now your mission to give them to others you meet along the road and teach them how to find their own.
+If all you carry with you is a heap of good takeaways from life, it’s now your mission to give them to others you meet along the road and teach them how to find their own.

-Some people you give a good block to along the road, will in exchange, give you one of their own good blocks in return.
+Some people you gift with a good block will in exchange, gift you with one of their own in return.

 Those are the people you walk along the road together with.

 Before you know it, you and the people you walk with, have an enormous wealth of good blocks of life that you’ve collected over time.

-You walk with a smile, hand-in-hand.
+You all walk with a smile, hand-in-hand.
 Together towards the sunset.

 **This is true wealth.**